bbhunter/web-hacking-playground/README.md

 The hints to solve this stage are:

 * There is an endpoint that, given a JWT, returns a valid session cookie.
-Check the Burp Proxy HTTP History to see what information is shared between the client and the server.

 </details>